The Monarch Charitable Foundation

 Holly Fogle has articulated the foundation's philosophy in multiple forums:

 On grant requirements: "Ask [yourself], is what I am requiring of the grantee actually necessary?
 Does it directly facilitate greater success?
-Consider how the form, amount, and duration of the funding can best support the organization and its people."
+Consider how the form, amount, and duration of the funding can best support the organisation and its people."

 On foundation relationships: "As a foundation, we try to live this every day with our grantees - we don't need reports, we need honest dialogue."